Please ensure Javascript is enabled for purposes of website accessibility

 Any individual subject to disciplinary action, including but not limited to revocation or suspension of library privileges, may appeal the decision to the Library Trustees within 30 days of such decision.
 The Library Trustees require that all appeals be in writing.

-Revised and adopted by a vote of the Board of Library Trustees on April 4, 2016, as amended on September 9, 2019
+Revised and adopted by a vote of the Board of Library Trustees on April 4, 2016, as amended on September 9, 2019, and June 5, 2023

 What are you looking for?